Lamarcke/Jakan/README.md

 Jakan is a wrapper on top of Jikan **v4** (a MAL unnoficial API) and the official MAL api.

-We plan to leverage Jikan api for most of the requests (searching, schedules, recommendations and etc) while using the official API for user-related requests.
+It allows you to programatically send requests to the Jikan API.
+No API key is needed.

 ## Features